soluna-studios/mail2beyond/docs/DOCUMENTATION.md

 ## Getting Started
 The following sections provide a basic introduction to using Mail2Beyond as a Python package.
 You can also use Mail2Beyond entirely from the CLI as a standalone server.
-Refer to the CLI Documentation to get started with the CLI:
+It is recommended for most users to start with the CLI as it will typically meet most use cases and is easier to use.
+You can refer to the CLI Documentation to get started with the CLI:

 [CLI Documentation](#command-line-interface-cli)